-Description Clears the execution attributes of an Adaptive Server session that was set by sp\setpsexe.

-Syntax sp\clearpsexe spid, exeattr

-Parameters spid

-is the process ID of the session for which execution attributes are to be cleared.

-exeattr

-identifies the execution attributes to be cleared.
-Values for exeattr are sp\clearpsexe 12, 'enginegroup'

-"priority" and "enginegroup".

-Examples Drops the engine group entry for process 12.

-If the execution attributes are not cleared during the lifetime of the session, they are cleared when the session exits or terminates abnormally.

-- sp\clearpsexe fails if there are no online engines in the associated engine group. - When you drop an engine group entry, the session executes on an engine group determined by a class definition or by the default class. - Use sp\who to list process IDs (spids).

-Only a system administrator can execute sp\clearpsexe to clear priority attributes for all users.
-Any user can execute sp\clearpsexe to clear the priority attributes of tasks owned by that user.
+Description Clears the execution attributes of an Adaptive Server session that was set by sp_setpsexe.
+Syntax sp_clearpsexe spid, exeattr Parameters spid is the process ID of the session for which execution attributes are to be cleared. exeattr identifies the execution attributes to be cleared.
+Values for exeattr are "priority" and "enginegroup".
+Examples Drops the engine group entry for process 12. sp_clearpsexe 12, 'enginegroup' Usage • If the execution attributes are not cleared during the lifetime of the session, they are cleared when the session exits or terminates abnormally. • sp_clearpsexe fails if there are no online engines in the associated engine group.
+When you drop an engine group entry, the session executes on an engine group determined by a class definition or by the default class. • Use sp_who to list process IDs (spids).
+Permissions The permission checks for sp_clearpsexe differ based on your granular permissions settings.
+Granular permissions enabled With granular permissions enabled, you must be a user with manage any execution class privilege.
+Any user can execute sp_clearpsexe to clear the priority attributes of tasks owned by that user.
+Granular permissions With granular permissions disabled, you must be a user with sa_role. disabled Any user can execute sp_clearpsexe to clear the priority attributes of tasks owned by that user.
+Auditing Values in event and extrainfo columns from the sysaudits table are:

 Event Audit option Command or access audited Information in extrainfo

 38 exec_procedure Execution of a Roles - Current active roles

 procedure Keywords or options - NULL

 Previous value - NULL

 Current value - NULL

-• Other information - All input parameters
+Other information - All input parameters

 • Proxy information - Original login name, if set proxy in effect